Anaheim Lemon Law

 Was Your Vehicle’s Juice Not Worth the Squeeze?

 If you recently purchased a new or used vehicle that is still under the manufacturer’s warranty, and you’re experiencing repeated or numerous problems with the vehicle, you may have a lemon on your hands.
 The Anaheim lemon law attorneys at Wirtz Law, APC, have decades of hands-on experience helping our clients seek relief from sellers and manufacturers.
 We know how to effectively investigate these claims, negotiate with manufacturers and, if necessary, litigate your case in court.
-Over our firm’s history, we have obtained compensation for our clients in more than 97 percent of the cases we’ve handled, recovering more than $50 million on behalf of our clients.
+Over our firm’s history, we have obtained compensation for our clients in more than 98 percent of the cases we’ve handled, recovering more than $70 Million on behalf of our clients.
 To learn more and schedule a free consultation with an Anaheim Lemon Law attorney at Wirtz Law, APC, call (858) 259-5009 today.
 You can also reach us through our secure online contact form, and one of our attorneys will be in touch with you shortly.

 Our Practice

-Over 97% Success Rate
+Over 98% Success Rate

 In Lemon Law Claims